Long Marston, North Yorkshire: History

+The village's manor house served as Oliver Cromwell's headquarters during the battle.
+Following rebuilding, it is now Long Marston Hall.

 Amenities

 The village has the Anglican All Saints' Church, a junior school and a public house, the Sun Inn.
-The Sun Inn is owned and operated by Samuel Smiths Old Brewery.
+The inn is owned and operated by Samuel Smith Old Brewery, but has been closed since 2021.
+The former rectory is now Long Marston Manor.

 Until 2008 it had a Wesleyan Methodist chapel which closed due to dwindling attendances.
-In 2011 the demolition of the chapel, and replacement with a detached dwelling was approved.
+In 2011 the chapel was demolished, and a private house built on the site.

 The village has a Village Hall located off Butt Hedge on Angram Road.
 The playing fields are home to the two cricket teams which compete in the Wetherby Cricket league.

 The Old Post Office and Lodore, on Angram Road, are Grade II listed buildings.